 She rose from the bed, taking her robe from the floor and wrapping it around her body.
-Her hair was arranged in a mixture of loose strands and various messy braids and dropped long past her shoulders.
-It swung to her sides as she walked to the nearest window with regal grace.
+Her hair was arranged in a mixture of loose strands and braids and dropped long past her shoulders.
+It swung to her sides as she walked gracefully to the nearest window.
 It was thick and voluptuous, with each braid adorned by a silver cuff at the end.
 Pushing one of the locks behind her ear, she took another glance around her suite.
-It was located atop The Spiral, the largest, central tower in the city.
-Creatively named after the tower, The Spiral City was home to all of the mages in Autumnus, the most powerful region on their continent, Terralnyn.
-Of course, Skye had no actual notion of the outside world because she’d never been allowed to leave The Spiral City.
+It was located atop The Spiral, the central tower in the city.
+The Spiral City was home to all of the mages in Autumnus, the most powerful region on their continent, Terralnyn.
+At least, that’s what she’d been taught to believe.
+Skye had no actual notion of the outside world because she’d never been allowed to leave The Spiral City.
 She longed more than anything to leave.
-Trapped, isolated, and despised by her peers, she wanted to run from it all.
 If Sicarius had been a decent mage and treated her with respect perhaps she’d feel guilty about her decision to run, but she didn’t.
 At least, not enough to stay.

 She would surrender her sumptuous lifestyle and prestige for her freedom.
 Was it worth it?
-She’d sure find out.
-Her eyes scanned the abundance of books on her suite floor and the walls of filled bookshelves and prided herself on her intelligence.
+Her eyes scanned the abundance of books on the floor and the walls of filled bookshelves and prided herself on her keen mind.
 The more sagacious the mage, the better.

-Her attention was drawn back to the window when Aries, fully clothed, arrived beside her.
+Her attention was drawn back to the window when Aries arrived beside her.